ERnsTL/flowd/doc/explanations/why_flowd.md

 Thus, rather than rewriting code anew for each project, you become more and more efficient with regards to *human time* spent on development.

+This approach not only improves developer efficiency, but also enables faster delivery, more reliable systems, and reduced complexity for real-world applications.

 This is the basic idea of *Flow-based Programming* (FBP), as pioneered by [J. Paul Morrison](http://www.jpaulmorrison.com/fbp/).

 The ```flowd``` (for *flow daemon*) is a *runtime environment* for the execution of FBP processing networks, to be defined by a programmer, which then constitutes an *application* or processing system of some kind.